• India CSR Awards 2025

 It is, however, always welcome if the corporate houses are keen to supplement the state efforts in improving people’s ease of life!

 According to the Ministry of Corporate Affairs, Rs 21,231 crore was spent by 21,349 companies on CSR funds in 2019-20.
 All data related to CSR filed by companies in the MCA21 registry are in the public domain.
-The Section 135 of the Companies Act, 2013 mandates every company having net worth of Rs 500 crore or more or turnover of Rs 1000 crore or more, or net profit of Rs 5 crore or more during the immediately preceding financial year to undertake CSR activities.
-The Act, inter-alia, stipulates that companies exceeding the threshold limits, as specified in the Companies Act, 2013, have to allocate at least two per cent of their average net profits of the company made during three immediately preceding financial years for the CSR activities.
+Section 135 of the Companies Act, 2013 mandates every company having net worth of Rs 500 crore or more or a turnover of Rs 1000 crore or more, or a net profit of Rs 5 crore or more during the immediately preceding financial year to undertake CSR activities.
+The Act, inter alia, stipulates that companies exceeding the threshold limits, as specified in the Companies Act, 2013, have to allocate at least two per cent of their average net profits of the company made during the three immediately preceding financial years for the CSR activities.
 The board of the company is empowered to plan, decide, execute and monitor CSR activities of the company based on the recommendation of its CSR Committee.

 There is nothing to be objected to or doubted so far as the commitment of eligible companies to CSR funds is concerned.
 It is fair to assume that they spend the stipulated amount by sticking to the best practices, befitting corporate probity and sanctity.
 It is also fairly assumed that works done under CSR funds are well audited and their impact assessment is also being done.
-It is, however, a different matter that most of such things never ever become a part of the country’s politico-economy discourse, which is not encouraging at all.
+It is, however, a different matter that most of such things never ever become a part of the country’s politico-economic discourse, which is not encouraging at all.
 People need to know how the money being spent by companies is impacting the targeted groups’ lives and the kind of contributions being made to these activities to improve the ease of their lives.

-At least, top hundred CSR funds should be discussed and debated vigorously so that a kind of awareness is generated among the stakeholders – poor people, needy ones and those living in deficient conditions for whom CSR funds are meant.
+At least, the top hundred CSR funds should be discussed and debated vigorously so that a kind of awareness is generated among the stakeholders – poor people, needy ones, and those living in deficient conditions for whom CSR funds are meant.
 There is a perennial communication gap between the holders of CSR funds and the key stakeholders.

 Barring a few exceptions, the majority of CSR decisions, though taken through diligent deliberations by the committees concerned, are not in sync with the need of the hour and aspirations of those for whom CSR funds are meant.
 There is a difference between thrusting decisions upon them and making them a partner in what is being decided for them by others.
 It is here where the custodians of CSR funds critically err and end up getting bare minimum value for the amount spent on CSR funds.